Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Insert your hook into each of the next three stitches, doing a yarn over and pull through in each so that you have six stitches on the hook.
+Insert your hook into the following three stitches, doing a yarn over and pull through in each so that you have six stitches on the hook.

 Yarn over and pull through all six loops on the hook.
 Chain one to close the star.

-This creates the eye of the first star of this row (which is the third row of the pattern and the second of the star stitch rows).
+This creates the eye of the first star of this row (the third row of the pattern and the second of the star stitch rows).

 • 14 of 14